 Competition from other CSPs that are evolving to challenge AWS position. – Ahmed Azmi

 There is a large amount of public information available regarding AWS.
-This, combined with the ability to test AWS directly, an advantage to all public clouds, provides a low-risk option for the client.
+This, combined with test AWS directly, an advantage to all public clouds, provides a low-risk client option.

 Virtustream is a U.S.-based subsidiary of Dell Technologies, is focused solely on cloud services and software.
 Virtustream was founded in 2008.
 It was acquired by EMC in July 2015, and EMC’s managed services and some cloud-related assets were moved into Virtustream before EMC was acquired by Dell in September 2016.